Agile-Solutions-GB-Ltd/automatic-eureka/python/agileetc/README.md

 poetry add aigleetc
 ```

+## Continuous Integration

+The objects of each of the example CI pipelines here are to:

+* Lint the python code.
+* Run Unit Tests
+* Build package.
+* Release package, bumping the version.
+* Publishing in new package version.

+### GitHub Actions

+The example GitHub actions CI for this project is located in file .github/workflows/python-ci.yml and is available from
+the GitHub dashboard.
+This CI is setup to [run via a local runner](https://github.com/Agile-Solutions-GB-Ltd/automatic-eureka/settings/actions/runners) which should be configured.

+### Jenkins

+### GoCD

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.